 Why are Worms a Problem?

-First of all, worms aren’t a problem out in nature; they play a vital role in keeping plants healthy.
-By slithering around underground, they help air and nutrients reach roots, much like what farmers do when they till the land.
+First of all, worms aren’t a problem in nature; they play a vital role in keeping plants healthy.
+Slithering underground, they help air and nutrients reach roots, much like farmers do when they till the land.

-They also eat organic matter, leaving behind droppings that serve as an excellent fertilizer.
+They also eat organic matter, leaving behind droppings that are excellent fertilizer.

 Worms thrive in cool weather, and rain encourages them out of the ground.
-It’s a rather ironic fact, given that wet weather is often the death of worms, as your pool well knows.
+It’s a somewhat ironic fact, given that wet weather is often the death of worms, as your pool well knows.

 Worms use receptors instead of eyes to make their way around the world.
-Unfortunately, these receptors are more sensitive to telling a worm when it’s light or dark outside rather than whether there’s a dangerous body of water lurking in front of them.
+Unfortunately, these receptors are more sensitive to telling a worm when it’s light or dark outside rather than whether a dangerous body of water lurks in front of them.

 Needless to say, the result of their poor directional skills is why you’re here.